Patient Rights and Responsibilities

-BRHS supports patients and the users of our services to understand their rights and responsibilities.
+BRHS supports the ability of our patients and the users of our services to understand their rights and responsibilities.

 The Australian Charter of Healthcare Rights was developed by the Australian Commission on Safety and Quality in Healthcare and was launched in July 2008 after input from a wide range of sources including health sector, government and health consumer groups.